tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 These are the terms used in the UI of the Utopia website.

 **`min`**\
-The smallest state or the smallest viewport You feel like visualising in your design.
+The smallest state You feel like visualising in your design.
 The `font size` will never go smaller as the one for `min`.

 **`max`**\
-The largest state or the largest viewport You feel like visualising in your design.
+The largest state You feel like visualising in your design.
 The `font size` will never go bigger as the one for `max`.

 **`width`**\
-The `min` and `max` viewports are defined in terms of their widths.
+The `min` and `max` states are defined in terms of their widths (so you can almost think of them as viewports).

 **`font size`**\
-The size of the majority of text that will appear in your project.
-Also, the base line for your `type scale`.
+The size of the majority of text in your project (sometimes referred to as 'body text').
+Serves as the base step for your `type scale`.
 Choosing the `font size` is often done early in the design process.

 **`type scale`**\
-The ratio used to create a [modular type scale](https://utopia.fyi/blog/css-modular-scales), with `font size` being the base line.
+The ratio used to create a [modular type scale](https://utopia.fyi/blog/css-modular-scales), with `font size` being the base step.
 This can sound exotic, but it's really just a way to let math help You come up with a palette of font sizes.
-(So You don't have to ask yourself: _"should my headings be 48px or 49px?"_)
+(So You don't have to ask yourself: _"should my h1 be 48px or 49px?"_)

 ## WTF